• About

 “When he drinks, he loses all sense of decorum, logic and reasonable behaviour.
 He gets on a rollercoaster of bad behaviour.”

-She said the blanket had been damaged when he mopped up urine left in the cell by the previous occupant.
+She said that the blanket had been damaged when he mopped up urine left in the cell by the previous occupant.

-He was given five weeks for assaulting PC Lees, and three weeks for each of the other assault charges, all to be served concurrently.
+He was given five weeks for assaulting PC Lees and three weeks for each of the other assault charges, all to be served concurrently.

-He was fined £162 for the public order offence, and ordered to pay Mr FArmer £100 compensation, Todd Bedingfield £50 and PC Lees £50.
+He was fined £162 for the public order offence and ordered to pay Mr Farmer £100 compensation, Todd Bedingfield £50 and PC Lees £50.

-He was also given a restraining order, forbidding him from contacting Mr Farmer or Mr Bedingfield, or going to The Dyke Alehouse.
+He was also given a restraining order, forbidding him from contacting Mr Farmer or Mr Bedingfield or going to the Dyke Alehouse.

 If he breaches the two-year order in the next 12 months, the suspended sentence will be activated.